lluisd/BIGTREETECH-TouchScreenFirmware/README.md

   - Fixes:
     1. general cleanup (converted tabs to spaces + correct indentation) on different files
     2. restored slovenian language in config.ini file (it was removed by mistake in the last BTT merge)
-    3. changed some label names (e.g. ABL_start) whose values have a "general" meaning (e.g. "start", "down" etc...) in order the label names can be reused in more than one context and/or menus.
+    3. changed some label names (e.g. ABL_start) whose values have a "general" meaning (e.g. "start", "down" etc.) in order the label names can be reused in more than one context and/or menus.
     4. fixed some wrong settings for MKS TFT + added correct SPI slave code to allow integration with SKR 1.3 main board

 - 1.0.26.1 Patch 7, July 23 2020